EBiCS/EBiCS_motor_FOC/README.md

 Click on "Build" (The icon with the hammer)

-The file "SmartESC_v3.bin" is generated in the folder Debug and rename it to FIRM.bin.
-Copy this file to the folder tools/xiaotea
+in the folder /tools/zip-output the zip-file ready for use with your scooter is generated.
-Double click on the file prepareZip.exe in the xiaotea folder Copy the generated zip file to your mobile phone and flash it to the scooter by the app downG.
+Copy it to your mobile phone and flash it to the scooter by the app downG.

 After flashing, lift the motor, so it can spin in the air without load.
 Press the dashboard button for 5s, the autodetect routine starts.
 The motor turns slowly.
 After stopping, the scooter is ready to run.